ukaea/Glovebox-Simulator/readme.md

 This package has been tested under ROS Kinetic (Ubuntu 16.04) and ROS Melodic (Ubuntu 18.04).
 You can find the instructions to install ROS Kinetic [here](http://wiki.ros.org/kinetic/Installation/Ubuntu) and ROS Melodic [here](http://wiki.ros.org/melodic/Installation/Ubuntu).

-[Google Protocol Buffers](https://developers.google.com/protocol-buffers/) is used by Kinova to define the Kortex APIs and to automatically generate ROS messages, services and C++ classes from the Kortex API `.proto` files.
-The installation of Google Protocol Buffers is required by developers implementing new APIs with the robot.
-However, since we already provide all the necessary generated files on GitHub, this is not required for most end users of the robot.

 ### Build